Rooted + Heard Diagnostic

 Strong culture.
 Inclusion gaps.

-Your organisation has something real — a shared identity, strong values, and a culture people feel connected to.
+Your organization has something real — a shared identity, strong values, and a culture people feel connected to.
 But not everyone is experiencing it equally.
 Some voices are being missed, sidelined, or unseen.
 Culture without inclusion can quietly become a closed circle, protecting the majority while leaving others behind.

 Focus: Widen the circle without losing the roots.